Ruben Blommaert: Partnership with Vartmann

 In the 2015–16 season, Blommaert started skating with Mari Vartmann.
 They won the 2015 Cup of Nice.
 At the 2016 Europeans, they placed 4th in the short program, 8th in the free program and 8th overall.

 Vartmann and Blommaert started the 2016–17 season on the Challenger Series, winning bronze at both Nebelhorn Trophy and Finlandia Trophy.
 On 10 January 2017, the Deutsche Eislauf-Union announced that the two had parted ways.

 Partnership with Hocke

 Blommaert and Annika Hocke announced their partnership on 9 February 2017.
 They competed at the 2018 Winter Olympics in Pyeongchang, South Korea, as well as at the 2018 and 2019 World Championships, before dissolving their partnership.

 Partnership with Pavlova

 Blommaert announced in July 2019 that he had formed a new partnership with Russian pair skater Elena Pavlova.
 Due to Pavlova's visa issues, they indicated they would initially have to split time training between Russia and Germany.
 The pair split after one season.

 Partnership with Efimova

 Blommaert formed a new partnership with Alisa Efimova, who had previously competed with Alexander Korovin for Russia.
 They placed 2nd at the 2022 German Championships but were not allowed compete internationally until Efimova had been released by the Russian federation.
-They had their international debut at the 2022 Nebelhorn Trophy, where they placed 2nd.
+They had their international debut at the 2022 Nebelhorn Trophy, where they placed second.

+Competing on the Grand Prix series, Efimova/Bloomaert competed at 2022 Skate Canada International, however, after a hard fall on a throw in the short program, Efimova bruised her thigh and the pair withdrew from the event before the free skate.
+Going on to compete at the 2022 Grand Prix of Espoo, Efimova/Bloomaert won the silver medal behind Rebecca Ghilardi / Filippo Ambrosini of Italy.
+At the 2022 CS Golden Spin of Zagreb, Efimova/Bloomaert finished fifth.

+The pair didn't compete at the 2023 German Championships due to Bloomaert coming down with a high fever a couple of days before the event.

+Regardless, they were still selected to compete at the 2023 European Championships in Espoo, Finland, Efimova/Bloomaert placed third in the short program but fifth in the free skate and dropped to fifth place overall.

+Going on to compete at the 2023 World Championships in Saitama, Japan, Efimova/Bloomaert placed seventh in the short program and tenth in the free skate, finishing in tenth place overall.

+Bloomaert retired from competitive figure skating following the season, citing a lack of funding from the German Skating Union as one of the main reasons.